yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 Note that there's no reason for the two transformed vectors to be $\delta$ specifically; they could in principle be any size, as long as the two sizes are equal (so that we can dot-product them).
 This means that $W_q$ and $W_k$ could each be $d \times x$ for any $x$.
 Most LLMs use $\delta$, and we'll assume that, to keep things simple.
 :::

 The answer to "how should it express its information" is different --- we're not asking for a score, but for the actual content.
-So we'll represent this as a $\delta$-dimensional vector (which will determine our attention output's dimension).
+We'll represent this output as a $\delta$-dimensional vector (which will determine our attention output's dimension).
 Again, this means we need a $d \times \delta$ matrix:

 $$
 W_v \Rightarrow d \times \delta